 What states offer HiSET testing?

 HiSET proctored online testing is available in all states that use the HiSET exam for high school equivalency testing.
-These states are California, Colorado, Hawaii, Illinois, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and Wyoming.
+These states are California, Colorado, Georgia, Hawaii, Illinois, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and Wyoming.
 The HiSET is also used in Guam, American Samoa, Marshall Islands, North Mariana Islands, and Palau.
 For an overview of which test is used in which states, check out this post.

 So to support test-takers who can’t come to one of their states’ designated testing centers due to public health-related concerns, the exam is now also offered in an online proctored version.